manifoldfinance/docs-xga/docs/index.md

 sidecar and a domain-specific engine called Open Games for proving/developing (game-specific) mechanisms.

 -   Preconfirmations without CL or EL changes
--   Searchers no longer need to vertically intergrate with Builders, leading to a more competitive MEV market for the benefit of Validator returns.
+-   Searchers no longer need to vertically integrate with Builders, leading to a more competitive MEV market for the benefit of Validator returns.
--   Unambigiously earns more for Validators than running MEV Boost alone.
+-   Unambiguously earns more for Validators than running MEV Boost alone.

-## XGA Auction Platform

 > Platform Overview, including Auction design, Rollup and Relay details.

-### Extending Auction Design
+## Extending Auction Design

-## XGA Auction Platform
+XGA is designed to be a flexible and extensible platform for the design of new auction mechanisms.
+Some of the benefits include:

 1. An enhanced uniform price auction
 2. A Bifurcated Block Structure (splitting the block into halves)
 3. Elastic Supply Scheduling
 4. Option to use Contract based bidding.
 (RPC Supported as well).
 5. Backwards compatible with MEV-Boost
-6. No need for Restaking or Depositing of Staked Ether
+6. No need for Restaking or Depositing of Staked Ether for Validators to participate

-XGA is designed to be a flexible and extensible platform for the design of new auction mechanisms.
-Version 1 is the currently implemented version.
-Version 2 work is already underway and adds additional benefits such as:

-1. Support for Multiple Relays
-2. Relay revenue mechanism
-3. Non-fungible Blockspace Market
-4. Consensus Market for Networks
-5. Inclusion Market for Protocols

-## **Block Structure**
+### **Block Structure**

 We divide a block in two parts: `⍺-blockspace` and `β-blockspace`